“Jewels of the West Coast, The Golden Outback and Pilbara”

 Perth Hotel – Ensuited Hotel Room (B.L.D)

-This morning enjoy some free time before being transferred to the airport for your return flight.
+After breakfast enjoy some free time before being transferred to the airport.
 (B)

 Departure Dates – Tour Notes – Tour Vehicle Info – T&C’s